Tammy Pettigrew Is Microdosing Toward Parenting Excellence

 Alex Halperin (08:33):

-What are, what kinds of conversations are you having with other parents?
+What kind of conversations are you having with other parents?

 Tammy Pettigrew (08:38):